-By far the most common issue with asphalt tennis courts is pavement cracking, but in spite of this, it continues to be frequently used on many tennis court surfaces due to the attractive price tag.
-Armed with this knowledge, Clay Schneckloth, Landscape Architect with Snyder & Associates shares details on special design components, surface products, and proper construction scheduling for tennis courts.
+By far, the most common issue with an asphalt tennis court design is pavement cracking.
+In spite of this, it continues to be frequently used on many tennis court surfaces due to the attractive price tag.
+Armed with this knowledge, Clay Schneckloth, Landscape Architect with Snyder & Associates, shares details on special design components, surface products, and proper construction scheduling for tennis courts.

 Tennis Court Surfacing is a Complete System (1:30)

 So from that process, we’ll start talking about the actual design of the tennis court surfacing itself.
 We’re going to concentrate on that part of it here today.
 The tennis court surfacing is a complete system.
 One thing that we need to make sure that we’re aware of is that it’s not just the surface paint that we’re seeing.
-It’s the subgrade, the subbase, the subdrain that’s associated with the asphalt mix that’s going to be placed and then the surface thing on top of it.
-Those are all items that we definitely need to be aware of.
-It’s not just one of those, all those work together as a complete system.
+It’s the subgrade, the subbase, the subdrain that’s associated with the asphalt mix that’s going to be placed, and then the surface thing on top of it.
+Those are all items that we need to be aware of.
+It’s not just one of those.
+All those work together as a complete system.

 Cohesive Athletic Facility Design (2:07)